abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

      ![](../media/lab-03/image63.png)

-    We have transformed the data from ADLS Gen2 data source.
+    We have transformed the data from the ADLS Gen2 data source.
 In this lab, we learned how to create shortcuts and explored various options for using visual query views to transform data.